 Although the application aspect is the ultimate goal of materials engineering, the production of tailored HTC carbons and the expansion of their functional scope, toward unpredictable research directions, strictly require achieving a precise control of the synthesis process.
 Until now, the hydrothermal conversion of a wide range of HTC carbon precursors, including saccharides, plant polymers, and phenolic compounds, has been largely investigated, disclosing the chemistry behind the formation mechanisms (Shi et al., 2019).
 Still, a large number of reaction details remain unknown or controversial, such as the conversion priorities during monomers interaction, the mutual influence of competing subreactions, and the real role of intermediate phases in both homogeneous and heterogeneous solvothermal reactions (Gong et al., 2023).
 A mechanistic elucidation of char formation at the liquid-solid interface, by establishing the correlation between HTC parameters and properties of the final product, is recognized as a key step for a deeper understanding (Modugno and Titirici, 2021).
 For the purpose, this study explores the critical role of reaction severity and precursor concentration in HTC of D-xylose.
+Additionally, for the first time in literature, a two-stage sequential HTC is proposed to shed light on the conversion priorities and the formation of solid phases, when both temperature and substrate concentration vary during the process.

 The obtained results could provide a new perspective for the comprehension of the dynamic interplay between hydrothermal conditions and char formation, which requires new efforts to unveil the true nature of the multiphase reactions involved.